peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  *  `euc-kr`  : legacy Korean encoding

-The  `utf-8` ,  `utf-16le` , and  `utf-16be` encodings don't encode a byte-order mark at the start of the text (doing so is not recommended for  `utf-8` , while `utf-16le`  and  `utf-16be`  are encoding schemes that treat the byte-order mark character U + FEFF as an ordinary character, as opposed to the UTF-16 encoding form).
+The  `utf-8` ,  `utf-16le` , and  `utf-16be` encodings don't encode a byte-order mark at the start of the text (doing so is not recommended for  `utf-8` , while in  `utf-16le`  and  `utf-16be` , the byte-order mark character U + FEFF is treated as an ordinary character, unlike in to the UTF-16 encoding form).
 The Encoding Standard aliases `utf-16`  to  `utf-16le`  "to deal with deployed content".

 .